-The thought is when Pennsylvania online poker goes live, players in the state will (at first) only be able to play against other online players from Pennsylvania.
+At the present time, players in the state are only able to play against other players from Pennsylvania.
 However, as demonstrated in other states such as New Jersey and Nevada, agreements have been made that allow players in other states to play against one another.
-Once online poker in PA gets up and running, officials will likely look to make a similar agreement, extending the United States player pool to include PA in a multi-state pact.
+Many believe that Pennsylvania officials may look to make a similar agreement, extending the United States player pool to include Pennsylvania in a multi-state pact.

 Can I play poker with players from all over the world?

-Currently, online poker players in the United States are prohibited from playing with players outside of the U.S. If Pennsylvania joins the current coalition of states that are currently sharing a player pool, then PA players will be able to play with and against players from the other US states where online poker is legalized.
+No, players in the United States are currently prohibited from playing with players outside of the U.S. If Pennsylvania joins the current coalition of states that are currently sharing a player pool, then PA players will be able to play with and against players from the other states where the game is legalized.